python/cpython/Doc/library/base64.rst

 There are two interfaces provided by this module.
 The modern interface supports encoding and decoding ASCII byte string objects using all three alphabets.
+Additionally, the decoding functions of the modern interface also accept Unicode strings containing only ASCII characters.
 The legacy interface provides for encoding and decoding to and from file-like objects as well as byte strings, but only using the Base64 standard alphabet.

+.. versionchanged:: 3.3
+   ASCII-only Unicode strings are now accepted by the decoding functions of the modern interface.

 The modern interface provides: